On July 1, 2016, Australian tax and pension laws came into effect for residents of Norfolk Island

 Norfolk has no separate double tax treaties because it is represented as part of Australia in the tax treaties concluded by Australia.

-Australia has 48 Double Tax Treaties (DTC) with the following jurisdictions:
+Australia has 47 Double Tax Treaties (DTTs) and 35 Tax Information Exchange Agreements (TIEAs) with the following jurisdictions:

-48 DTCs: Argentina, Austria, Belgium, Canada, Chile, China, Czech Republic, Denmark, Fiji, Finland, France, Germany, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Japan, Kiribati, Korea (Republic of), Malaysia, Malta, Mexico, Netherlands, New Zealand, Norway, Papua New Guinea, Philippines, Poland, Portugal, Romania, Russian Federation, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Taipei/Taiwan, Thailand, Turkey, United Kingdom, United States, Vietnam.
+47 DTTs: Argentina, Austria, Belgium, Canada, Chile, China, Czech Republic, Denmark, Fiji, Finland, France, Germany, Greece, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Japan, Kiribati, Korea (Republic of), Malaysia, Malta, Mexico, Netherlands, New Zealand, Norway, Papua New Guinea, Philippines, Poland, Romania, Russia, Singapore, Slovakia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Kingdom, United States of America, Vietnam.

-Australia signed and ratified the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
-The Multilateral Convention entered into force for New Zealand on January 1, 2019.
+BEPS MLI: On July 7, 2017, Australia signed the Multilateral Convention to Implement Tax Treaty-Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
+The MLI entered into force for Australia on January 1, 2019.

-On June 3, 2015, Australia signed the Multilateral Competent Authorities Agreement on Automatic Exchange of Financial Account Information under the Common Reporting Standard (CRS MCAA), under which Australia receives information from its financial institutions and automatically exchanges this information with other jurisdictions on an annual basis.
+CRS MCAA: On June 3, 2015, Australia signed the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information (CRS MCAA), under which Australia receives information from its financial institutions and automatically exchanges this information with other jurisdictions on an annual basis.
 The automatic exchange began in September 2018.

 There is no exchange control in Norfolk.